Updated: Oct 20

 We provide valuable and experienced advice and we place ourselves in your shoes in recommending the appropriate solution.

 You may be a newly graduated LMC or someone who has been around since the 90s.
 We can give you some excellent advice just in case the unthinkable were to happen.
-If you are new, we can show you a Start Up income protection plan as you have no financials available at that stage and after a couple of years when financials are available, you can be upgraded to a comprehensive product.
-If you are over 60 and still ambitious and hard-working, we can show you a trauma product which pays a lump sum based on the severity of your medical condition and there are more than 60 critical conditions across 5 major categories.
+If you are new, we can show you a Start Up income protection plan as you have no financials available at that stage and after a couple of years when financials are available, you can be upgraded to a comprehensive policy.
+Trauma insurance paid as a lumpsum if you suffer cancer or heart disease or a number of other serious and life-transforming critical conditions can boost your income protection or in some cases take its place.